-SUMMARY: The FDA on May 29, 2020, approved TECENTRIQ® (Atezolizumab) in combination with AVASTIN® (Bevacizumab) for patients with unresectable or metastatic HepatoCellular Carcinoma (HCC), who have not received prior systemic therapy.
-The American Cancer Society estimates that for 2020, about 42,810 new cases of primary liver cancer will be diagnosed in the US and 30,160 patients will die of their disease.
+SUMMARY: The FDA on March 18, 2021 approved TheraSphere Y-90 Glass Microspheres, developed for the treatment of patients with HepatoCellular Carcinoma (HCC).
+The American Cancer Society estimates that for 2021, about 42,230 new cases of primary liver cancer and and intrahepatic bile duct cancer will be diagnosed in the US and 30,230 patients will die of their disease.
 Liver cancer is seen more often in men than in women and the incidence has more than tripled since 1980.
 This increase has been attributed to the higher rate of Hepatitis C Virus (HCV) infection among baby boomers (born between 1945 through 1965).
 Obesity and Type II diabetes have also likely contributed to the increasing trend.
 Other risk factors include alcohol, which increases liver cancer risk by about 10% per drink per day, and tobacco use, which increases liver cancer risk by approximately 50%.
 HepatoCellular Carcinoma (HCC) is the second most common cause of cancer-related deaths worldwide, and majority of patients typically present at an advanced stage.
 The prognosis for unresectable HCC remains poor and one year survival rate is less than 50% following diagnosis.
-NEXAVAR® was approved by the FDA in 2007 for the first line treatment of unresectable HepatoCellular Carcinoma (HCC) and the median Overall Survival was 10.7 months in the NEXAVAR® group and 7.9 months in the placebo group.